InsightDataScience/find-political-donors/README.md

 Here are some common questions we've received.
 If you have additional questions, please email us at `cc@insightdataengineering.com` and we'll answer your questions as quickly as we can (during PST business hours), and update this FAQ.

 ### Why are you asking us to assume the data is streaming in when creating the `medianvals_by_zip.txt` file but not when creating the `medianvals_by_date.txt` file?
 As a data engineer, you may want to take into consideration future needs.
 For instance, the team working on the dashboard may want to re-use the streaming functionality used to create `medianvals_by_zip.txt` file in the future to show a running median and total dollar amount of contributions as they arrive in real-time.
 It might prove useful in assessing the success of a candidate's fundraising efforts at any moment in time.
-However, because some contributions often arrive later than others and significantly out of order, the final amounts aggregated in `medianvals_by_date.txt` also are useful to the campagin.
+However, because some contributions often arrive later than others and significantly out of order, the final amounts aggregated in `medianvals_by_date.txt` also are useful to the campaign.

 ### Which Github link should I submit?